APX Group × Armilla Tech Ltd.

 TermIndicative Position

-Liability FrameworkIndicative liability cap to be set at fees paid or payable in the 12 months preceding a claim, with standard exclusions for fraud, wilful misconduct, confidentiality breaches, and indemnification obligations.
+Liability FrameworkLiability cap set at fees actually paid by the Company to APX in the twelve (12) months preceding the date of claim, with standard exclusions for fraud, wilful misconduct, gross negligence, breaches of confidentiality, and indemnification obligations.

 10. Conditions and Key Terms